StephenSorriaux/kazoo/docs/basic_usage.rst

 Some commands may have unique behavior that doesn't warrant automatic retries on a per command basis.
 For example, if one creates a node a connection might be lost before the command returns successfully but the node actually got created.
-This results in a :exc:`kazoo.exceptions.NodeExistsError` being raised when it runs again.
+This results in a :exc:`kazoo_sasl.exceptions.NodeExistsError` being raised when it runs again.
 A similar unique situation arises when a node is created with ephemeral and sequence options set, `documented here on the Zookeeper site
 <http://zookeeper.apache.org/doc/trunk/recipes.html#sc_recipes_errorHandlingNote>`_.

-Since the :meth:`~kazoo.client.KazooClient.retry` method takes a function to call and its arguments, a function that runs multiple Zookeeper commands could be passed to it so that the entire function will be retried if the connection is lost.
+Since the :meth:`~kazoo_sasl.client.KazooClient.retry` method takes a function to call and its arguments, a function that runs multiple Zookeeper commands could be passed to it so that the entire function will be retried if the connection is lost.